Skip to main content

 • Seminars and informational meetings: students will be exposed to a wide variety of topics related to working in STEM fields.

-;If the WVU Astronomy group holds their REU program in 2024, you will also have:
+In collaboration with the WVU Astronomy group REU program in 2025, you will also have:

 • A two-day visit and scientific tour of the Green Bank Observatory (GBO).
 The GBO is the world’s largest steerable radio single dish and many research projects involve Green Bank Telescope data.